 Mortgage Rates Keep Falling To Record Lows

-ARM rates also fell further, with the average for the five-year ARM dipping from 3.63% last week, to a new low of 3.56%; and the average for the one-year ARM moving from 3.55%, to 3.53%.
+ARM rates also continued to fall, with the average for the five-year ARM dipping to 3.76%, from 3.79% last week; and the average for the one-year ARM slipping to 3.64%, from 3.70%.